tnaake/BAHD_SCPL_synteny/README.md

-# BAHD_SCPL_synteny
+# Analysis of syntenic relationships of BAHD and SCPL-containing genomic regions using a network approach

-Scripts to create the synteny network of BAHD and SCPL genes.
+Scripts to create the synteny network of BAHD- and SCPL-containing genomic regions.

 - `01_network_construction_BAHD_SCPL.R`: focuses on integrating and
   visualizing synteny information from multiple sources and conducts quality